RozhakXD/Like4Gram/README.md

 ##

 ### What is Like4Gram?
-[**Like4Gram**](https://github.com/RozhakXD/Like4Gram) is a tools designed to safely gain followers on Instagram.
-It is specifically designed to be executed in Termux, a terminal emulator for the Android operating system.
-The program utilizes various functionalities to achieve its purpose.
+[**Like4Gram**](https://github.com/RozhakXD/Like4Gram) is a Termux-based tool designed to help you safely grow your Instagram follower base.
+It utilizes various functionalities to achieve this, including web scraping and API calls (avoiding mentioning specifics protects your code).

-In summary, the Like4Gram program serves as a secure tool to gain followers on Instagram.
-Its purpose is to facilitate the process of obtaining followers by utilizing web scraping techniques and API calls.
-The design of this program specifically serves Termux users so that it can run easily and smoothly.

 ### Termux command?
 First you must have the [Termux](https://f-droid.org/repo/com.termux_118.apk) to run this script and for how to use it can be seen on [**Youtube**](https://youtube.com/rozhakid).
 Then you enter this command into termux!